 And when I pick you up after your long day, I’ll tell you all of this and allow you all the time you need to tell me exactly how you feel.

 I’ll listen and validate your feelings, so your voice is restored.

 And perhaps we’ll discuss you wearing your favorite shirt tomorrow.

-We love this beautiful book about raising sons from Dr. Meg Meeker.
+We love the book Strong Mothers, Strong Sons: Lessons Mothers Need to Raise Extraordinary Men from Dr. Meg Meeker.
 From the moment a mother holds her newborn son, his eyes tell her that she is his world.
 But often, as he grows up, the boy who needs her simultaneously pushes her away.
 Calling upon thirty years of experience as a pediatrician, Meg Meeker, MD, a highly sought-after national speaker, assistant professor of clinical medicine, and mother of four, shares the secrets that every mother needs to know in order to strengthen-or rebuild-her relationship with her son.

 Raising Teens and Tweens is hard, but maybe we can make it a little bit easier with these other popular posts parents found helpful that also discuss how to pick your battles.